Nanoonga/chtml-masonry/README.md

 Splurge mode tries to pack as much detail into thumbnails as possible by finding the densest pixel ratio below the device pixel ratio that will fit.

-So if the device pixel ratio is 4 and the photo isn't wide enough for a 4x thumbnail, it will consider 3x, and 2x before defaulting to 1x.
+So if the device pixel ratio is 4 and the photo isn't wide enough for a 4x thumbnail, it will consider 3x, and then 2x before defaulting to 1x.

 Set the constant `splurge = false` to disable this behavior.